E-mail Address

 Healthy Eating Guidelines

-Even though meat, milk, grains, vegetables and fruits and fats and oils are all natural foods, there is still a lot of controversy over healthy eating guidelines.
+Even though meat, milk, grains, vegetables, fruits and fats are all natural foods, there is still a lot of controversy over healthy eating guidelines.

-While there is a lot of confusion over this issue, it's really not that difficult.
-If we start paying attention to how our body reacts to certain foods, we'd start to understand which foods are compatible with our body.
+But it's really not that difficult.
+If you eat good quality food and pay attention to how your body reacts to certain foods, you will start to understand which foods are compatible with your body.

 Healthful Eating That's Right For You

-To determine which foods you should eat, pay attention attention to how your body reacts when you eat something.
-If you're feeling pretty healthy, have lots of energy, and you aren't suffering from aches and pains or other illnesses, then you're probably making healthy choices.
+To determine which foods your body needs, pay attention to how you feel when you eat something.
+If you feel well, have lots of energy, good digestion, and you aren't suffering from aches and pains or other illnesses, then you're probably making healthy choices.

 • headaches